-Electric scooters, aka “e-scooters,” have returned to Portland for a year-long pilot program starting in April 2019.
-(E-scooters first rolled into Portland in July 2018 for a four-month pilot program organized by the Portland Bureau of Transportation.)
-Like Portland’s bike-sharing service, Biketown, e-scooter sharing lets users rent vehicles via an app for one-way trips.
+Like Portland’s bike-sharing service, Biketown, electric scooter sharing, aka “e-scooters” lets users rent vehicles via an app for one-way trips.
 Powered by an electric motor and maxing out at 15 miles per hour, these e-scooters are another energy-efficient alternative to driving a car.

 E-Scooter Rules in Portland

 - WEAR A HELMET.
 Oregon law requires you to wear a helmet while riding an e-scooter.
 (Not wearing one could result in a citation and a $25 fine.)
-You can rent a helmet at Pedal Bike Tours or Cycle Portland Bike Tours.
+You can rent a helmet at Cycle Portland Bike Tours.

 - YIELD TO PEDESTRIANS.
 Anyone riding an e-scooter is always required to yield to pedestrians.